amsahu/heroku-mask-pii-data/README.md

 ### Achievements

-* Created a working standalone tool using Python to completely automate the data discovery and masking process with intelligence.
+* Created a working Flask app using Python to completely automate the data discovery and masking process with intelligence.
 * Achieved an NER model using spacy with very low error rate.
 * All the components are in Python and created in modular approach.
 * Created from open source components, so will reduce the implementation cost for customer and will attract more customers.